-If you’ve always loved beachcombing or sea glass beach hunting, you know exactly why these chemically-weathered, multi-colored glass are being collected left and right by people of all walks of life.
+If you’ve always loved going to a sea glass beach to go beachcombing, you’ll understand exactly why these chemically-weathered, multi-colored pieces of glass are being collected and coveted.

 And if you’ve been looking for genuine sea glass, mermaid’s tears, sea pearls, drift glass, sea gems, or beach glass, you don’t have to look too far.
 Some US beaches produce gorgeous, naturally frosted glass that you can collect and use for decor or jewelry.